-I also set up this easy pom-pom transfer with flower candy molds, perfect for spring!
+I also set up this easy pom-pom transfer with flower candy molds, perfect for spring.

 Spring is synonymous with gardening and planting.
 Here are some cute ideas toddlers will love.
 Manipulating the seeds and digging in the dirt are great fine motor skills.

-Grass Head Pots – Non-Toy Gifts
+- Grass Head Pots from Non-Toy Gifts

-Cress Heads – Red Ted Art
+- Cress Heads from Red Ted Art

-Planting Flowers – Teach Me Mommy
+- Planting Flowers from Teach Me Mommy